Get unrivalled training, trade qualifications and a diversity of experience that few plumbing careers or apprenticeships offer.

 The New Zealand Army has many installations and camps around the country, and often is deployed on humanitarian and peacekeeping missions around the world.
 All of these places require plumbers to ensure the amenities function properly.
-You will be provided with all the tools and the knowledge required to competently complete any task set for you.
-You will have all the skills expected of a civilian plumber, with the added training afforded to a soldier in a modern army.
+You will be provided with all the tools and the knowledge required to complete any task set for you.
+You will have all the skills of a civilian plumber, with the added training afforded to a soldier in a modern army.

 Job on base

 The role of a Plumber, Gasfitter and Drainlayer on camp is to conduct new work and routine maintenance of existing and new camp facilities.
 Plumbers are called upon for a variety of tasks including inspection and replacement of pipes to installation and fit out of construction tasks.

 As well as your day to day plumbing responsibilities you will also continue your soldier training including weapons, medical, communications and combat engineer training.

 A vital role of Plumbers in the Army is assisting with the initial construction and maintenance of plumbing, gasfitting and drainlaying facilities of deployed camp facilities.Plumbershave been deployed supporting small contingents around the globe.
 Places they have previously been deployed include Antarctica, Mozambique, Timor Leste, Australia, South Pacific Islands, Bosnia, Afghanistan and Iraq.

 As you progress through your career you will get the opportunity to gain foreman and senior project manager qualifications related to your trade.